logux/docs/3-concepts/6-reason.md

 You can change actions limit by `reasonlessHistory` option in `createLoguxCreator`.

-If Logux Redux will need cleaned action from time travel, it will call `onMissedHistory` callback.
-You can ask user to reload page or load latest data state from the server, because time travel can’t guarantee the result in this case.
+If Logux Redux needs cleaned action from time travel, it will call `onMissedHistory` callback.
+You can ask a user to reload the page or load the latest data state from the server because time travel can’t guarantee the result in this case.

 ```js
 let store = createLoguxCreator({